anydotcrypto/docs.any.sender/docs/gnosisClient/README.md

 Optional accountable transaction fields:

 - **compensation**: any.sender provides additional guarantees that a transaction will be delivered.
 See [Guarantees](../guarantees.md) for more details and [API](../relayTransaction.md#compensation) for current limits.
-- **deadline**: any.sender guarantees the transaction is accepted by an absolute block deadline.
-If set to 0, it is set by the any.sender service.
-Default is set to 0 and for our BETA it can only be set approximately 400 blocks in the future.
-- **relayContractAddress**: any.sender sends the transaction via an intermediary relay contract.
-Default is our relay contract ([Addresses](../../README.md#addresses)) and any.sender will reject any other address.

 Notice there is no option to provide a nonce. any.sender will publish transactions in the order it receives transactions from the same sender.
 If you need to guarantee order, then wait until the `sendTransaction` function returns a signed receipt before sending the next one.
 Likewise if ordering is not a requirement, then you can send transactions concurrently.